Does Wordfence Slow Down A WordPress Website?

 If you have a basic hosting tier or your server performance is not optimal, upgrading the hosting tier is the recommended solution.
 Depending on your resources, this might be difficult.
 And honestly, if a lower tier otherwise works for your site without issues, Wordfence shouldn’t be the only factor that makes you upgrade.

 If uninstalling Wordfence hasn’t improved your performance, Wordfence may not have been the issue.
-Try out these methods to optimize your site:
+Try out these methods to optimise your site:

 Final thoughts